 - Hazards: Topographical (rugged terrain, rockfalls, steep slopes, seasonal overgrowth, landslides, washouts, dangerous drops, exposure); weather (bad visibility, lightening, rain, wind, hypothermia, sun burn, heat exhaustion); human (inappropriate gear, missing equipment)

 Wilderness camping is allowed along the Della Falls Trail at designated back-country sites.
 There are no camping fees.
+No permit is required.

 The Della Falls Trailhead is only accessible by water.
 The trip is an out-and-back hike to Della Falls with one trailhead: the BC Parks dock near the west end of Great Central Lake.
 If you are energetic, you can paddle 35 km to the trailhead…or hire the Della Falls Water Taxi like we do!